 If you also want the Babbel Live classes (which I recommend if you like Babbel and you also want to improve your conversational skills), it’s a different story.
 Babbel Live is also a monthly subscription for unlimited classes, for $50-100 a month, depending on your commitment, but you’ll also get the app free for the duration of your subscription!

-Click here for up-to-date prices.
+Click here for up-to-date prices for Babbel Live.

 Rosetta Stone